workarea-commerce/workarea/docs/source/articles/seeds.html.md

 - Re-seeding should produce uniform, but not identical, data each time
 - You should re-seed your development environment as needed to resolve data issues and after you or another developer extends seeds or changes installed plugins
 - Plugins often include their own seeds to support the plugins' other extensions to the platform

-## Notes

-[1] Of course, since seeds are extensible, you can write your own seeds to be idempotent if you so desire.